 This was the official website for the Broadway play, Well, by Lisa Kron.
-The content is from the site's 2006 archived pages.
+The content is from the site's 2006 archived pages and other commentary.

 Jayne Houdyshell appeared in WELL at The Public Theater, receiving a 2004 OBIE award for her performance as well as Drama Desk, Lucille Lortel and Outer Critics nominations.
 After thirty-two years as a professional actress, Jayne is making her Broadway Debut in WELL.
 Check back here every Tuesday to read about Jayne’s adventures with WELL.

 Tues.
 5/9: Woke today with a heavy heart knowing that the week ahead was going to be filled with so many "last times" ..... but the good thing about the day was that my dearest friend, Jan Puffer would be flying in from Minneapolis.
 Jan is a brilliant actor and choreographer... we have known one another since we were both 18.... we went to acting school together.
 I met Jan at 1:00 pm and spent the better part of the afternoon with her over a long lunch and many cups of coffee.
 It was a